 - Media Access Client: Accesses media content such as DASH-formatted media segments.

 - Media Decapsulation: Extracts the elementary media streams for decoding and provides media system related functions such as time synchronization, capability signalling, accessibility signalling, etc.

+- Consumption Measurement and Logging Client: Performs the measurement and logging of content consumption-related information in accordance with the Consumption Reporting Configuration part of provisioning data, supplied by the 5GMSd Application Provider to the 5GMSd AF, and forwarded by the 5GMSd AF to the Media Player via the Media Session Handler.

+- Metrics Measurement and Logging Client: Performs the measurement and logging of QoE metrics in accordance with the Metrics Reporting Configuration part of provisioning data, supplied by the 5GMSd Application Provider to the 5GMSd AF, and forwarded by the 5GMSd AF to the Media Player via the Media Session Handler.

 - DRM Client (optional): When present, the DRM client might or might not be a part of the Media Player.
 It provides a content protection mechanism with its unique key management and key delivery system, authentication/authorization, policy enforcement and entitlement check.
 The DRM Client is not defined within 5G Media Streaming specifications.